kchilds1/progress-checkins/README.md

        Real-world project where you apply all you have learned

 ## March 2, 2023
-1. Github

-   Subject:
+   Subject: Github
    * Updated my Github profile
    * Created a Readme for my profile

 ## March 4, 2023

-1. Finished my first in-person class with OKCoders.
+   Subjects: Finished my first in-person class with OKCoders.
 This class was 2hrs.

-   Subjects:
    * HTML
    * Visual Studio and using extensions like live server, Auto close tag, Prettier, and auto rename tag
    * recieved homework assignment "Learn basic CSS by Building a Café Menu" found on https://www.freecodecamp.org/

 ## March 5, 2023

-1. Finished my Homework_week_2 and posted it on Github
+    Subject: Finished my Homework_week_2 and posted it on Github

-    Subject:
     * homework assignment "Learn basic CSS by Building a Café Menu" found on https://www.freecodecamp.org/
     * CSS
     * HTML
 ## March 6, 2023
-1. Freecodecamp

-   Subject:
+   Subject: Freecodecamp
    * Resumed where I left off on https://www.freecodecamp.org/ step 78 of learn CSS Variables by building a city skyline
    * Bought a ticket to 200OK conference on May 12, 2023

 ## March 7, 2023

-1. Github/VS Code
+   Subject: Github/VS Code

-   Subject:
    * Linked VS Code to Github
    * Created progress-checkins Readme on Github
    * Took an HTML assessment on LinkedIn and earning a badge

 ## March 8, 2023

-1. Freecodecamp and OKCoders class
+  Subject: Freecodecamp and OKCoders class

-  Subject:
   * freecodecamp.org step 89 of learn CSS Variables by building a city skyline
   * Module 1 Day-3 intro to CSS: understanding the following:
   - ID